digicracy/wordpress/README.md

 ## Single mode and the scale-out

-If you're in Single mode and you want to/need to scale out; but you've been upgrading, modifying, and well just using the control panel like a normal WordPress install, you can still scale out but you'll need to deploy a shared-fs charm first.
-At the time of this writing only the
-NFS charm will work, but as more shared-fs charms come out (gluster, ceph, etc) that provide a shared-fs/mount interface those should all work as well.
+If you're in Single mode and you want to/need to scale out, but you've been upgrading, modifying, and installing plugins + themes like a normal WordPress user on a normal install; you can still scale out but you'll need to deploy a shared-fs charm first.
+At the time of this writing only the NFS charm will work, but as more shared-fs charms come out (gluster, ceph, etc) that provide a shared-fs/mount interface those should all work as well.
 In this example we'll use NFS:

     juju deploy nfs
     juju add-relation nfs wordpress